DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Accounting/index.rst

    :depth: 3

-The Accounting system responsible to collect and store data regarding to the activities: data transfers, pilot jobs, system behaviors.
+The Accounting system responsible to collect and store data regarding to the activities: data transfers, pilot jobs.
+It is designed for store historical data by creating time buckets.
 The data stored with properties, which are used to classify the records: user, site and also properties which can be measured: memory, CPU.

 The data can be accessible through the DIRAC web framework using the Accounting application.
 The records are stored in the AccountingDB,